lebudo/lebudo.net/src/_pages/peruskurssit.md

 JODO Thursdays 11.9.2025 19:00-20:30 Lintuvaraan koulu

-KENDO Saturdays 27.9.2025 9:00-11:00 Ruusutorpan koulu (7 sessions and then continues with weekly training sessions)
+KENDO Saturdays 27.9.2025 9:00-11:00 Ruusutorpan koulu (7 sessions and then continues with weekly training sessions) -->

+Interested in our courses?
+[Fill out our interest form to let us know!](https://forms.gle/KjfuR15dSe2AGaCFA) We will send out a reminder email closer to the beginner's courses with info on when the next courses start.

 **REGISTRATION**
 Registration for our beginner's courses consists of two things: